Things to do in & near Ipoh

 Image credit: @casseybaby via Instagram

-What sets Ipoh’s version apart is its exceptionally tender and smooth chicken, achieved through skilful poaching that’s often followed by an ice bath to preserve the meat’s tenderness.
+What sets Ipoh’s version apart is its exceptionally tender and smooth chicken, achieved through skillful poaching that’s often followed by an ice bath to preserve the meat’s tenderness.
 It is also paired with a plate of crunchy and flavourful bean sprouts.

 Image credit: @faizdusuki via Instagram